mstksg/Emerge/README.md

 ## Feelers ##

-Every Eo has one input trigger: a feeler, poking from their body, of varying length and thickness (determined by DNA).
+Every Eo has one input trigger: a **feeler**, poking from their body, of varying length and thickness (determined by DNA).
 When an Eo's feeler pokes into another, it damages the target; eventually, the target may die, and the attacker will gain all of his energy.